Latent Agents in Networks: Estimation and Targeting

-{The second part of Theorem \ref{thm:OrthoHinv} pertains to the thresholded estimator.
-It states that if the thresholds are chosen to be sufficiently larger than the entry-wise estimation errors, the thresholded estimator will achieve good rates of convergence both for the rows and for the columns of $H^{-1}$.
 Of course, the choice of thresholds $\{\mu_{kj}\}_{ k,j\in V_O}$ is key for this result.
 We deliberately state the second part of Theorem \ref{thm:OrthoHinv} to allow for different choices of thresholds.
 A particular choice of $\{\mu_{kj}\}$ can be obtained using analytic bounds, based on self-normalized moderate deviation theory, that are slightly conservative but computationally trivial, or using a bootstrap procedure that exploits the correlation structure and still allows for $|V_O|\gg n$, but is computationally more demanding and requires stronger conditions.

-For concreteness we provide the results based on the self-normalization ideas in Theorem~\ref{cor:Thm1} and refer the interested reader to Theorem~\ref{thm:inferenceAlg1} in the Appendix for the result associated with the bootstrap procedure.} Theorem \ref{cor:Thm1} is based on the following thresholds:
+For concreteness we provide the results based on the self-normalization ideas in Theorem~\ref{cor:Thm1} and refer the interested reader to Theorem~\ref{thm:inferenceAlg1} in the Appendix for the result associated with the bootstrap procedure.
+Theorem \ref{cor:Thm1} is based on the following thresholds:

 where $\hat\sigma_{kj}^2 = \frac{1}{n}\sum_{t=1}^n\{\hat\Psi_{k,\cdot}(1;p_O^{(t)})(y_j^{(t)}-(\hat v_j-\hat W_{j,\cdot}p_O^{(t)}))\}^2$. \begin{theorem} Suppose that Assumption \ref{assumption:basicRandom} holds.
 Then, with probability at least $1-o(1)$ the intermediate estimator based on Algorithm 1 satisfies